aakella1/quarkus-workshop-labs/09-Quarkus-HibernateORM.didact.md

 ![Diagram](docs/12-qnative-oc-redeploy.png)

-Remember in our `application.properties` we have pre-defined database connections for the `%prod` profile.
+Remember in our `application.properties`([open](didact://?commandId=vscode.openFolder&projectFilePath=src/main/resources/application.properties&completion=Opened%20the%20application.properties%20file "Opens the application.properties file"){.didact}) we have pre-defined database connections for the `%prod` profile.
 When Quarkus runs in production, it will connect to the database you just deployed!

 ## 11. Access deployed app